ghc/ghc/docs/users_guide/extending_ghc.rst

 To read an interface file from an external tool without linking to GHC, the format is described at `Extensible Interface Files<https://gitlab.haskell.org/ghc/ghc/wikis/Extensible-Interface-Files>`_.

+Compared to annotations, extensible fields are less structured, in the sense that the data is not associated with any particular definition with the module.
+This allows tools more freedom with the structure of their data, but comes with the tradeoff of losing the structure that GHC provides with the annotation API.

 Source plugin example
 ^^^^^^^^^^^^^^^^^^^^^